SteelSeries Arctis Nova Pro Wireless vs Bowers & Wilkins Px7 S2e

 Who should buy each?

-Choose the Bowers & Wilkins Px7 S2e if: you prioritize longer battery life with 30 hours, you prefer lighter headphones for comfort, or you want a more luxurious build quality with fine materials.
+Choose the Bowers & Wilkins Px7 S2e if: you prioritize audio quality for music, need longer battery life for travel, or prefer a luxurious build.

 Conclusion